1802february26java/1802-banking-Shahriar2018/README.md

 * As a user I can withdraw money.
 * As a user I can deposit money.
 * Optional: As a user I can register.
+* Optional: As a user I can view all my transactions.

 ## Requirements